 Frankie the flamingo news 2025

-Frankie hatched on the 1st July 2025, the very first flamingo chick to hatch on the nest and be reared by its parents at Paradise Park.
+Frankie hatched on 1st July 2025, the very first flamingo chick to hatch on the nest and be reared by its parents at Paradise Park.

 The latest information is in the statement below, and the latest videos of Frankie in France are at the bottom of the statement.

-Statement on 12th November 2025 By Curator David Woolcock
+Statement on 12th November 2025 by Curator David Woolcock

-All of us at Paradise Park would like to express our sincerest thanks to the public, and both the local and national media for their assistance in the search for Flamingo Frankie.
+All of us at Paradise Park would like to express our sincerest thanks to the public, and both the local and national media, for their assistance in the search for Flamingo Frankie.

-When Frankie left our site on the morning of Sunday 2nd November, sometime between 8am and 8:20am, we were devastated.
-Immediately we began searching for her and informed the media asking for their assistance.
-One confirmed video sighting (see below) on Sunday 2nd showed Frankie flying high and strong over the Hayle Estuary area.
+One confirmed video sighting, see below, on Sunday 2nd November showed Frankie flying high and strong over the Hayle Estuary area.
 Further sightings were reported to us over the coming days, none of which could be confirmed.
-In addition, there was also a White Stork in the area which added to the possible sightings.
+In addition, there was also a White Stork in the area, which added to the possible sightings.

 The video below by Ben Oakes shows Frankie flying at Hayle Estuary on Sunday 2nd November 2025 at 12:30pm.

-Below: Photograph taken at Plage de Keremma, Finistere, Brittany, France sent through on 9th November courtesy of Alice Beddows.
+Below: Photograph taken at Plage de Keremma, Finistère, Brittany, France, sent through on 9th November courtesy of Alice Beddows.

 It was never our intention for Frankie to end up in the wild.
-There are a number of reports of similar situations where flamingos have lived for many years and thrived, including over European winters, so while we will continue to worry about her it is a position we have to accept.
+There are a number of reports of similar situations where flamingos have lived for many years and thrived, including over European winters, so while we will continue to worry about her, it is a position we have to accept.

-We are confident that her movements will be observed and logged in France by the citizen science members and feel relieved to know that she has shown the resilience and skills that will serve her well as a “wild” flamingo.
+We are confident that her movements will be observed and logged in France by citizen science members, and feel relieved to know that she has shown the resilience and skills that will serve her well as a “wild” flamingo.
 Frankie’s parents and the rest of the flock at Paradise Park continue to do well.

 Below: Photo courtesy of Mickaël Belliot.
-Taken on the 10th November 2025 at Goulven, near Plage de Keremma, Brittany, France.
+Taken on 10th November 2025 at Goulven, near Plage de Keremma, Brittany, France.

-Flamingos are really quite hardy creatures, sometimes flying hundreds of miles and crossing entire continents.
-Frankie was parent reared so no doubt learnt a lot from her parents.
-She was feeding independently and was a supremely fit young bird before she flew off from the Park.
-She has been seen with other birds which will give her some company, and all the evidence that we have seen of her in France shows a well-adjusted, well-fed bird doing extremely well.
-We don’t know if she will move on elsewhere, large flocks of flamingos live in southern France and to the north at Zwillbrocker Venn on the border of Netherlands and Germany.
+She has been seen with other birds, which will give her some company, and all the evidence that we have seen of her in France shows a well-adjusted, well-fed bird doing extremely well.
+We do not know if she will move on elsewhere.
+Large flocks of flamingos live in southern France and to the north at Zwillbrocker Venn, on the border of the Netherlands and Germany.
 We are in touch with people in France who plan to continue their updates and will pass on any news on this page.

 Why did Frankie fly away?

-Three things come in to play here;
+Three things come into play here.

 Firstly, Frankie’s wing feathers were continuing to grow as she developed.
-On two occasions her feathers were checked and trimmed to prevent her gaining full flight.
+On two occasions, her feathers were checked and trimmed to prevent her gaining full flight.

 Secondly, when feathers grow, they grow in something known as a blood quill, which looks similar to a drinking straw filled with blood.
 These growing feathers cannot be trimmed until the feather erupts from the blood quill sheath.

 Thirdly, wing clipping inhibits the ability to take off, but not necessarily the ability to fly once airborne.
 Young birds, including flamingos, are often seen flapping their wings to exercise them before they are ready for their first flight.
-Frankie had become independent of her parents, and we suspect that it was in just such an exercise period that Frankie was caught by a gust of wind which made her airborne.
+Frankie had become independent of her parents, and we suspect that it was in just such an exercise period that Frankie was caught by a gust of wind, which made her airborne.
 Then she was on her way.

 Will you go and get her back from France?

-In short no. As much as we would like her to return to the Park there are numerous issues.
+In short, no. As much as we would like her to return to the Park, there are numerous issues.
 First, we would have to catch her.
-Being parent reared she has a healthy wariness of people, she is not tame and is a fit young bird who has found a good feeding location.
+Being parent-reared, she has a healthy wariness of people.
+She is not tame and is a fit young bird who has found a good feeding location.

 As an unplanned event, Frankie’s escape to the wild received huge interest and media coverage.
 However, Paradise Park Wildlife Sanctuary has worked tirelessly over decades to breed and release other birds into the wild in vital national and international conservation projects.

-Examples are;
+Examples include:

-• Over 60 Red-billed Choughs for reintroduction projects in Jersey and Kent where the species had been locally extinct for up to 200 years.
-For more information please click HERE
+- Over 60 Red-billed Choughs for reintroduction projects in Jersey and Kent, where the species had been locally extinct for up to 200 years.
+For more information, please click here.

 16th October 2025

-Photograph below by Josh Ryan Murray
+Photograph below by Josh Ryan Murray.

 29th September 2025